Tenavi/benchmark_ocp/README.md

 ## Installation

+First create a python environment (using e.g. conda or pip) with

+    python>=3.8

+Then to install the `optimalcontrol` package (in developer mode), run

+    pip install -e .

-To install the `optimalcontrol` package (in developer mode) run `pip install -e .` from the command line.
-This package has been developed and tested with the following software dependencies:
+This package has been developed and tested with the following software

-    python>=3.7
+dependencies:

     numpy>=1.17
-    scipy>=1.6
+    scipy>=1.8
     pytest
     jupyter
-    tqdm
+    matplotlib
     pandas
     scikit-learn>=1.0
-    matplotlib
+    tqdm

 ## Test